Prayer For Palm Sunday Catholic

 Prayer for peace is at the heart of Catholicism.
 In addition to praying for world peace during Palm Sunday services, Catholics also pledge allegiance to the treaty of Rome (the document that defined the principles

-READ: Prayer To St Vincent De Paul
+READ: Prayer To St Veronica

 The Purpose of Palm Sunday Prayers